Website terms of service

 2. Sharing with other parties

-We only share or disclose this data to processors for the following purposes:
+We only share or disclose this data to other recipients for the following purposes:

 We disclose personal information if we are required by law or by a court order, in response to a law enforcement agency, to the extent permitted under other provisions of law, to provide information, or for an investigation on a matter related to public safety.